cmlzaGk/cmlzaGk.github.io-src/content/matrix_rain.md

 ## The Curses Library

-While we have just seen how to build Matrix Rain on console using standard library, we have however restricted our target consoles to VT100 consoles.
+The limitations of scripting using only the standard library can be summarized as below:

-Besides, there is no standard way to get a terminal's width and height.
-In the above application, I pass the width and height of the console layout as a parameter.
+* There is no standard method of determining the width and height of the terminal.

-This is not ideal.

-All these problems are solved by using a portable library like 'Curses'.
+* Terminal specific codes (e.g. VT100) need to be embedded to avoid flickering.
+* The buffer that gets printed on the screen needs to be organized manually.

+It would be good if there was a library that provided a consistent interface and hid the porting implementation from the developer.

+The Curses library does exactly that.
 Curses is not shipped with the standard Python distribution on Windows.

-However, there are third party Curses library that can be installed using pip.
+However, there are third party Windows Curses libraries that can be installed using pip.

-The overall approach does not change with Curses, except the library for rendering.
+The overall approach does not change with Curses, except rendering.

-While using Curses, I did something different - I decided to do async rendering and have veritical channels get drained asynchronously too.
+With Curses, I did something different - I decided to do async rendering and have vertical channels get drained asynchronously too.

 The output of the Curses implementation is on [Youtube](https://www.youtube.com/watch?v=uJwc8n0OnQE)